Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   <!-- Description -->
   <p style="font-size: 18px; color: #333; text-align: justify; line-height: 1.8; margin-bottom: 20px;">
-    I am a sociologist of health studying how mental health is measured and governed at the population level.
+    I am a sociologist of health studying the ways in which mental health is measured and governed at the population level in Canada.
   </p>

   <!-- Button -->